FANZ

 Bordereaux

 A bordereaux is a detailed sales report that shows ticket sales, revenue splits between venue and producer, and any applicable discounts.
-The Bordereaux tab lets you create and manage these configurations.
+The Bordereaux tab in Settings lets you create and manage these configurations.

 Accessing bordereaux